Giving Advice ESL Games, Activities and Worksheets

 ESL Giving Advice Activity - Reading, Writing and Speaking: Reading a Text, Writing Sentences, Guided Discussion - Group Work - Intermediate (B1) - 25 minutes

-In this interesting giving advice speaking activity, students read a short story and then write advice for the people in the story.
-First, students read the short story on the worksheet together as a class.
-Students then write two pieces of advice for each person in the story using should, shouldn't, ought to or had better.
-Next, in groups, students take it in turns to read their advice to the group.
-The group members discuss the advice and try to come up with one piece of sound advice for each person.
-Afterwards, groups report back to the class on the advice they came up with.
+In this interesting giving advice activity, students read a short story and then write and discuss advice for the people in the story.
+First, students read the short story together as a class.
+Students then think about what advice they would give each person in the story on what to do next.
+After that, students write two pieces of advice for each person using should, shouldn't, ought to or had better.
+Next, in groups, students take turns reading their advice for each person to the group, who discusses it and decides on the best piece of advice for each person, writing their answers down on the worksheet.
+Afterwards, groups discuss the dilemma in the story as a class and report back on the advice they came up with.

 Jon's Story Preview